 Create some space and watch the magic unfold

 Since we launched The Happy Startup School in 2012 we’ve hosted more than 100 events: dozens of meetups and workshops, five startup festivals and six week-long retreats around the world.

 However it’s only in the last two years that we’ve stumbled across a formula that works amazingly well, and consistently creates life changing impact for those that come.

-We’re just back from the latest one of these events – Alptitude USA – and have been proven right yet again.
+We’re just back from the latest one of these events – Alptitude where 25 entrepreneurs from around the world gather for 7 days – and have been proven right yet again.

 Which tells me it just can’t be a fluke.

 “These guys have mastered the art of igniting collective inspiration, support and trust, magically between strangers.”
 Nisha Bora, India

 Looking back I now realise just how much we’ve learnt since our first few events and can pinpoint the success of these down to four key elements: